ga-dc/uxdi-JS-JQ/readme.md

 var number = 5 + 5
 ```

-There are somethings happening.
+There are some things happening.
 Let's break it down.

 First: